Money management: why it’s important

 Try to look at enough bills and statements from the past year to understand your usual earning and spending habits.
 It’s good to look at how some bills are higher at different times of the year.
 For example, energy bills are often higher during winter because of heating.

-After you’ve accounted for essentials and emergencies, your aim is to have money left over to spend on things you want.
+After you’ve accounted for essentials and emergencies, your aim is to have money left over to save and spend on things you want.

-Budget planners and savings calculators can help you get on top of your family budget.
+People often underestimate how much they spend.
+Budget planners and savings calculators can help you get on top of your family budget and keep track of your spending.
 You can find many simple, free budget planners online.

 Working out what you spend: the first step towards managing money